- Barajar

 1st cumulation rule:

-A high contact frequency determines a low increase in reach (share in the population).
+A high increase in reach determines a low contact frequency.
+2nd cumulation rule: A high contact frequency determines a low increase in reach (share in the population). |

 two established values for measuring the contact frequency: